How to Get Around Scotland Without a Car

 The easiest way to get around Scotland is by using the extensive train network.
 Trains connect most parts of the country (although changes may be required), offering a comfortable and efficient mode of transportation.
 Guided bus tours will take you to popular tourist destinations—often more than one during your trip.

 Yes, Scotland offers several hop-on-hop-off bus tours in cities like Edinburgh and Glasgow.
 These tours provide a convenient way to explore key attractions at your own pace, with the flexibility to disembark and rejoin the tour at designated stops.
-It’s a great way to see the sights without the need for a car, and you’ll learn a thing or two about the city as you travel.
+It’s a great way to see the sights without a car, and you’ll learn a thing or two about the city, too.

 Even if you don’t listen to the commentary, you’ll still be able to catch a ride to the next attraction you want to visit!